zammad/zammad/doc/developer_manual/development_environment/how-to-set-up-a-development-environment.md

 For example, if your local IP is `192.168.0.39` and your subdomain is `localhost.example.com`, add an A DNS record with the name of `localhost` and point it to `192.168.0.39`.
 This will allow you to access the app from within your local network only by using the proper FQDN: perfect for testing the app on mobile devices.

-Finally, start the development server with `yarn dev:https` command.
+Finally, start the development server with `pnpm dev:https` command.
 You can now access the app via [https://localhost.example.com:3000](https://localhost.example.com:3000) and it should show up as a trusted site.